 Photo Credit: Briana Celine

-LOVE, love love this desk arrangement!
+LOVE, love love this classroom desk arrangement!
 This arrangement groups four students together but also gives them some personal space and is visually appealing.

 Oddly Shaped Desks